Greenwich Court, Autumn 1529

-“Good Master Crumbled Well.
+“Good Master Crumbled-Well.
 Wither do you go?”

 “To my duties, fool.
 Why do you skulk so?”

 “It is my duty, good sir, for to seek amusements for my king.”
-I cast a glance toward the dais where King Harry nodded to the dancers.
+I cast a glance toward the dais where King Henry nodded to the dancers.
 “And they might be in a room filled with people making merry…or in locked chambers where plots are hatched.”